systemjs/systemjs/README.md

 ## Performance

-SystemJS is designed for production performance and can load multiple modules in less than a millisecond with its performance around a factor of 1.5 times the performance of native ES modules.
-The following performance benchmark was run by loading 426 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
+SystemJS is designed for production modules performance and can load multiple modules in less than a millisecond.
+Its performance is only around a factor of 1.5 times the performance of native ES modules.
+See the following performance benchmark, which was run by loading 426 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
 Each test was the average of five page loads in Chrome 80.

 | Tool | Uncached | Cached |
 | ---- | -------- | ------ |